Xondisar/Galileo/README.md

 Beyond predictive aiming, the turret now models:

 - Multiple ammunition archetypes with distinct projectile speeds, damage, and heat costs, plus helpers to cycle or select ammunition in response to threats.
-- Line-of-sight gating through a user-provided obstruction check so terrain and cover block shots.
+- Line-of-sight gating through a user-provided obstruction check that can return detailed scene query data (e.g. navmesh hits) so terrain and cover block shots while exposing impact metadata.
-- Heat management that enforces cooldown windows when the barrel overheats.
+- Heat management that drives optional visual/audio feedback hooks and ties into configurable power draw requirements when firing.
 - Idle scanning behaviour to keep the turret lively when no targets are tracked.
-- Manual override controls for designers to script cinematic moves or let players temporarily take command.
+- Manual override controls with waypoint queues and scripted burst fire so designers can choreograph sequences or let players temporarily take command.

+Manual override sequences are described with `ManualWaypoint` objects which include dwell windows and optional burst fire counts to choreograph camera-ready sweeps.

 ### Extensibility ideas

 Future enhancements could include:

-- Hooking the heat system to visual/audio feedback or power draw requirements.
-- Expanding manual override with queued waypoints and scripted burst fire.
-- Integrating the obstruction callback with a full scene query or navmesh for complex environments.
+- Integrating cooperative target designations from allied sensors.
+- Adding spatial audio occlusion based on the obstruction metadata.
+- Driving animation rigs directly from the turret orientation to blend with character poses.